AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 #### Steering Behaviors

-- _List all behaviors used by this state_
+- Seek: The pancake will use Seek to go after the waffle closest to it.
+    - Input: The nearest waffle.
-- Obstacles - _List all obstacle types this state avoids_
+- Obstacles
     - Pancakes will avoid syrup in this state.
-- Seperation - _List all agents this state seperates from_
+- Seperation
-    - Pancakes will separate from other pancakes.
+    - The pancake will separate from other pancakes.

 #### State Transistions